btemplep/authzee/docs/specification.md

     "additionalProperties": true,
     "required": [
         "grants",
+        "results",
         "has_failed",
         "errors"
     ],
     "properties": {
         "grants": {
             "type": "array",
-            "description": "List of grants that are applicable to the request.", "items": {
+            "description": "List of grants that have been processed for the request.", "items": {
                 "$schema": "https://json-schema.org/draft/2020-12/schema",
                 "title": "Grant",